-Head Start is a Federal program for preschool children from low-income families.
-In Wisconsin, non-profit organizations, schools, community action commissions or other local grantees operate the Head Start program.
-Children who attend Head Start participate in a variety of educational activities.
-They also receive free medical and dental care.
-They are served healthy meals and snacks.
-Their parents are partners in the program and have a wide array of social services available as needed.
-Most communities in Wisconsin are served, at least in part, by Head Start programs.
-Early Head Start is also available in several Wisconsin communities and serves children birth to age 3 and their families.
-Federal funds flow directly to state Head Start grantees.
+In Wisconsin, non-profit organizations, schools, community action commissions or other local grantees operate the programs.
+Children and families who participate engage in a variety of educational and health activities.
+Parents/caregivers are partners in the programs and have a wide array of social services available as needed.
+In Wisconsin most communities are served, at least in part, by Head Start programs.
+Several communities in Wisconsin also provide Early Head Start programming.
+Federal funds flow directly to state Head Start/Early Head Start programs.

-The Wisconsin Head Start State Supplement was created by the legislature in 1989 and first funded in 1991.
-The Head Start State Supplement is administered through DPI.
-The program provides a Head Start experience to preschool children who would otherwise be on waiting lists to receive the federal Head Start program.
-The current state supplement provides $6,960,062 to 36 Head Start grantees.
-Approximately 1,219 children are serviced through the current state supplement.
+The DPI administers the Wisconsin Head Start State Supplement Grant which provides additional support to federally funded Head Start/Early Head Start programs in Wisconsin.
+It was created by the Wisconsin legislature in 1989 and first funded in 1991.
+The grant supports quality improvement efforts and/or expands Head Start/Early Head Start enrollment for children who may be on waiting lists to access federally funded Head Start/Early Head Start programming.
+The current state supplement provides $6.2 million to 40 Head Start grantees.

-Additional information about the Wisconsin Head Start Supplement can be found on the Head Start State Supplement Grants page
+Additional information about the Wisconsin Head Start Supplement Grant can be found at Head Start State Supplement Grants.

 For questions specific to the Wisconsin Head Start State Supplement Grant, please contact Sherry W. Kimball at email@example.com or (608) 267-9625

 The Wisconsin Departments of Children and Families (DCF) and Public Instruction (DPI) Background Check Requirements: This joint memo addresses questions regarding how background check requirements for regulated child care and the new Head Start Program Performance Standards impact collaboration between child care providers, Head Start programs, public schools and special education (and other support services) for children.